Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 ### AP Operations Before M1

-1. PMK Derivation: This happens before the 4-Way-Handshake depending on authentication method: <br><br>
+1. **`PMK Derivation`**: This happens before the 4-Way-Handshake depending on authentication method:

     - WPA2-PSK:
     - WPA3-PSK:
     - 802.1X-EAP:

 ### AP Sends M1

-- AP sends EAPOL Message 1 with: Anonce (random number)
-- Anonce will be used by the client sTA to generate PTK.
+- AP sends EAPOL Message 1 with: Anonce (random number); Anonce will be used by the client sTA to generate PTK.
 - This message is unencrypted and has no integrity check.
 - If someone messes with this message _(e.g. frame tampering)_, the handshake will fail and that's it.

 ## Message 2 (M2)